duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 `node_modules/iCheck/skins` than `npm install` will not see that is was removed.
 You need to `rm -rf folder` so than `npm install` will get fresh copy of the package.

-Example adding jquery 3, bootstrap 4, fontawesome 4 on rails you can find on {{ site.baseurl }} {% post_url 2014-07-01-ruby-on-rails-layouts-and-rendering %})

 # Npmjs publish package